Pikes Peak Pride prepares for annual parade, hopes to ensure safety during the event

 COLORADO SPRINGS, Colo.
 (KRDO) -- Preparations are underway for Pikes Peak Pride.
 The festival celebrating the LGBTQ community kicks off this Saturday for a weekend full of performances, a parade, but also added security.

+"Safety is always our number one concern.
+We work for a year planning this event every year.
+We start again in August.
+And, so, you know, we're always thinking about how do we keep our guests safe.
+How do we make sure that we have the best experience?" explained Justin Burns, vice president of Pikes Peak Pride.

-They say this weekend they'll have more security than they had in years past.
+They say this weekend they'll have more security than they have had in years past.

 "Our sponsorship dollars are actually up this year.
 And we think that's attributable to our community here, the resilience and that the community here actually needs this," said Justin Burns, vice president of Pikes Peak Pride.